 This recipe for stuffed poblano peppers is tender pasilla chiles filled with a mixture of ground beef, rice, black beans and vegetables, then topped with cheese and baked.
 A hearty Mexican style meal that’s sure to get rave reviews!

-We love Mexican food, some of my family’s favorites include tacos al pastor and chicken enchilada casserole.
-When I’m looking to mix things up a bit, I serve these stuffed poblano peppers for a unique and unexpected dinner.
+We love Mexican food recipes, and some of my family’s favorites include tacos al pastor and chicken enchilada casserole.
+When I’m looking to mix things up a bit, I serve these stuffed poblano peppers for a unique and unexpected dinner with tons of flavor.

 Stuffed poblano peppers filled with rice, corn, beans and meat.

-Stuffed peppers are a classic dish that never goes out of style, but this zesty Mexican version kicks things up a notch.
-Stuffed poblano peppers are filled with a savory blend of meat, rice, beans and cheese for an easy yet satisfying meal.
+Stuffed bell peppers are a classic dish that never goes out of style, but this zesty Mexican version kicks things up a notch.
+These poblano peppers are filled with a savory blend of meat, rice, beans and cheese for an easy yet satisfying meal.

 Hollowed out poblano peppers on a pan.

-• Look for large, firm peppers without any wrinkled spots that have fresh looking stems.
+• Look for large, firm chilis without any wrinkled spots that have fresh looking stems.

 • You just want to slice the very top off the pepper right where the base of the stem begins, do not cut the peppers in half.

-• These stuffed peppers can be assembled up to 8 hours before you plan to bake them.
+• You can assemble the peppers up to 8 hours before you plan to bake them.
 You may need to add another 5-10 minutes in the oven to compensate for starting with cold peppers.

 A skillet filled with ground beef, rice, tomatoes, beans and corn.